Transport Planning: Policy and Principles

 In a nutshell

-Delivered for over forty years, our MSc in Transport Engineering and Planning is recognised as a strong postgraduate qualification for students interested in the management, engineering and planning of transport infrastructure.
+Delivered for over fifty years, the MSc in Transport Engineering and Planning at Salford is recognised as a strong postgraduate qualification for students and professionals interested in the management, engineering and planning of transport infrastructure.

-Shaped by industry and real-world relevance, the course is accredited by the Joint Board of Moderators (Institution of Structural Engineers, Institution of Civil Engineers, Institution of Highways & Transportation) as fully satisfying requirements for Further Learning for a Chartered Engineer (CEng).
-Our membership of the national Universities Transport Partnership ensures that course content and skill development reflect industry needs.
+Shaped by industry and real-world relevance, the course is accredited by the Joint Board of Moderators (Institution of Structural Engineers, Institution of Civil Engineers, Chartered Institution of Highways Transportation, Institute of Highway Engineers and Permanent Way Institution) as fully satisfying the requirements for a Chartered Engineer (CEng).

 The course is open to applicants from a wide range of relevant backgrounds.
-It is especially beneficial if you are interested in developing your career with an engineering consultancy, local and central governments planning department, or passenger transport authority.
+It is especially beneficial if you are interested in developing your career with a transport consultancy, a local or central government planning department, or a passenger transport authority.

 - Receive training on a wide range of transport specific software relevant to your future career